luc-github/Repetier-Firmware-4-Davinci/README.md

 ##Implemented
 * 0.92.10 [Repetier](https://github.com/repetier/Repetier-Firmware) based
 * Standard GCODE commands
-* Single/Dual extruders support (DaVinci 1.0/2.0 all generations but AiO)
+* Single/Dual extruders support DaVinci 1.0/A, 2.0/A all generations, AiO but no scanner support because no application
 * Single Fan / Dual fans support according printer configuration
-* Repurpose of second fan usage to be controlled by M106/M107 commands on Da Vinci 2.0
+* Repurpose of second fan usage to be controlled by M106/M107 commands on Da Vinci 2.0/A, 1.0/A need additional fan
 * Sound and Lights management, including powersaving function (light can be managed remotely by GCODE)
 * Cleaning Nozzle(s) by menu and by GCODE for 1.0, 2.0 and AiO
 * Load / Unload filament by menu
 * Filament Sensor support (auto loading / alert if no filament when printing)
-* Auto Z-probe
+* Auto Z-probe / average Z position calculation
 * Manual Leveling
 * Dripbox cleaning for 1.0/2.0
 * Customized Menu UI with Advanced/Easy mode (switch in "Settings/Mode" or using Up key/Right key/ Ok key in same time)